plexoio/morada/README.md

 This section shows the main questions, and once clicked, they reveal the information that the user needs.
 We strongly believe in progressive disclosure.

 #### 6 Footer
 Here, we find our second type of footer, which will be seen everywhere except on the homepage.
-It is simple, follows the standards, and tells the users that they have reached the end of the page.
-However, it is also sticky.
+It is simple, follows the standards, and tells the users that they have reached the end of the page and it is also sticky.

 ### Learn.html
 We have now reached the leaning section, where users enter and leave having learned something.
 We believe that the Blockchain technology requires pushing from the commercial side to achieve a massive implementation.
 We want to educate our users so that they take reasoned choices.